History of Raccoon Creek State Park

 King's Creek Cemetery

-The cemetery on the park’s southwestern boundary, off of PA 168, is the final resting place of many of the first settlers of the area.
+The cemetery on the park’s southwestern boundary, off of PA 168, is the final resting place of many of the first European settlers of the area.
 There are 142 tombstones.
 The first tombstone is that of James Leeper, who died in 1810, and the last is that of James Cameron, who died in 1906.
 Some of the men buried in this cemetery served in the American Revolution, the War of 1812, and the Civil War.
 Some common pioneer family names include: Cameron, Gibson, Harper, Leeper, Martin, Miller, Ralston, Ramsey, and Standish.

 Frankfort Mineral Springs